i-Science/iScience/README.md

 ### Nice to meet you! 👋

+I am a Machine Learning Engineer with 1 year of experience, I build, deploy and maintain machine learning models in production.

 <!--
 **InstantAI/InstantAI** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.